Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 Unlike guest VMs who only have a single owning root VM, guest VPs can be owned by a single but different root VP at any given time.
 When a root VP executes a guest VP, the root VP becomes the parent VP and the guest VP becomes the child VP.
 During execution of a guest VP the parent/child relationship does not change.
 Once the guest VP's execution is complete the parent/child relationship is released and the scheduler is free to transfer ownership of a guest VP from one root VP to another.
 This transfer of ownership usually occurs during VP migration and is due to the fact that a guest VM is not required to have the same number of guest VPs compared to the number of root VPs which reflects the physical number of cores/threads on the system.
 As a result, the scheduler is free to move guest VPs to different root VPs as needed to optimize performance, resulting in a VP migration.

-### 1.9.1.
-Virtual Processor ID (VPID)

-The Virtual Processor ID (VPID) is a 16bit number that uniquely identifies a VP.

 ## 1.10.
 Virtual Processor State

 TBD

-### 1.10.1.
-Virtual Processor State ID (VPSID)

-The Virtual Processor State ID (VPSID) is a 16bit number that uniquely identifies a VPS.

 # 2. Hypercall Interface